-- 6. Compute the expected number of deaths as the person-time multiplied by the corresponding population rate, and put it in a new variable, E, say (Expected).
+- 6. Compute the expected number of deaths as the person-time (lex.dur, in years) multiplied by the corresponding population rate (in 'per 1000 years'), and put it in a new variable, E, say (Expected).
 Use stat.table to make a table of observed, expected and the ratio (SMR) by age (suitably grouped) and sex. - 7.
-Fit a poisson model with sex as the explanatory varable and log-expected as offset to derive the SMR (and c.i.).
+Fit a poisson model with sex as the explanatory variable and log-expected as offset to derive the SMR (and c.i.).
 Some of the population mortality rates are 0, so you need to exclude those records from the analysis.

-Recogninse the numbers?
+Do you recognize the numbers?